 Attitude towards tax planning

 The Group’s primary purpose is to serve its customers and deliver sustainable economic benefit to its shareholders.
-This can only be achieved through maintaining good relationships with all of its stakeholders, including HMRC.
+This can only be achieved through maintaining good relationships with all stakeholders, including HMRC.

 Tax is managed and controlled within a commercial context such that underlying business purpose and commercial rationale are the basis behind any tax outcome.
 Claims for reliefs and deductions will be made in accordance with legislation.
 Where appropriate, the Group will seek external professional tax advice with regards to certain transactions; to ascertain industry practice; or to ensure it remains compliant with developments in law and practice.

-The Group does not participate in aggressive tax planning or arrangements that would be reportable under the Disclosure of Tax Avoidance Schemes regime, the EU Directive on Administrative Co-operation or that would be likely to fall under the General Anti-Abuse Rule or require disclosure under the Notification of Uncertain Tax Treatment measures.
+The Group does not participate in aggressive tax planning or arrangements that would be reportable under the Disclosure of Tax Avoidance Schemes regime, the Mandatory Disclosure Regime or that would be likely to fall under the General Anti-Abuse Rule or require disclosure under the Notification of Uncertain Tax Treatment measures.

 Management of tax risk